rafzi/hacklib/README.md

 ### ImplementMember.h ###

-Macros for declaring a foreign class statically in a type-safe, const-safe and simply conventient manner.
+Macros for declaring a foreign class statically in a type-safe, const-safe and simply convenient manner.

 ```